About Yoga

 Yoga values largely align with my own and I believe they provide a sound framework for learning about living a fulfilling life

-Since then, I have completed additional training regularly, including in yoga sequencing and adjustments, Yin Yoga teaching, Trauma Informed Yoga, yoga history and philosophy.
-I'm currently studying pregnancy and post natal yoga
+Since then, I have completed additional training regularly, including in yoga sequencing and adjustments, Yin Yoga teaching, Trauma Informed Yoga (Edinburgh Community Yoga), yoga philosophy, and how to ensure I can share yoga’s rich lineage in our practices.
+I loved learning about mantra, meditation and mudras in a post qualifying course with Tiwari Yoga.

 Yoga for us

-It is my intention to create inclusive yoga spaces - I can’t promise that I’ll always gets this right, but I can promise that I will always value you and your experiences and do the best that I can
+It is my intention to create inclusive yoga spaces - I can’t promise that I’ll always gets this right, but I can promise that I will always value you, respect you and do the best that I can

-I mostly teach Vinyasa and Ashtanga yoga - some breathwork, then movement, always ending with relaxation.
+I teach different styles of yoga.
+Ashtanga and Vinyasa yoga are dynamic practices - some breathwork, then movement, always ending with relaxation.
 These can be physically dynamic practices so I try to offer a range of options to suit different levels

-I also teach Yin yoga - breathwork, long holds in postures and relaxation.
+I love teaching Yin Yoga - breathwork, long holds in postures and relaxation.
 This can be a deep practice physically, though there are options for softer variations

 I recommend trying different styles of yoga, to find what works for you.
 If these styles aren’t for you, I can recommend some that might be